-A gap that small is freshness theater.
+A gap that runs the wrong direction is freshness theater with the volume turned up.
 The refresh reached the page wrapper.
-The claims inside aged at the same rate.
+The claims inside aged at the same rate as the cohort no one touched — and then some.

-A refresh rewrites the introduction, swaps screenshots, revises the CTA, maybe stamps a date on the title.
+A refresh rewrites the introduction.
+Swaps a screenshot.
+Revises the CTA.
+Stamps a date on the title.
 The data claims sit in the middle of the post, in sentences that read fine on a skim.
 A percentage from 2023.
 A benchmark that shifted.
 A competitor feature that no longer exists.
 These survive every refresh cycle because no one scans for them.

 Teams measure refresh cadence.
 They track "last updated" dates.
 They report on posts touched per quarter.
 Those metrics measure editorial activity.
 Whether the numbers inside the post are still true requires a different kind of audit entirely.

-Updated posts came from teams that cared enough to revisit them.
-The claims inside carried the same staleness rate.
+The 413 updated posts came from teams that cared enough to revisit them.
+The claims inside carried a higher staleness rate than the posts no one had touched.

 Stale Data Holds Steady for Two Years, Then Doubles

 For the first two years, staleness creeps.
-It doubles in year three.
+It accelerates in year three.

 The 24-Month Cliff